Theory of Atomata: Conclusions

 \section{Conclusions}

-We have introduced a natural set of languages---the atoms---that are defined by every regular language.
-We then defined a unique NFA, the \'atomaton, and related it to other known concepts.
-We introduced atomic automata, and generalized Brzozowski's method of minimization of DFA's by double reversal.
+For any NFA $\cN$, we introduced a natural set of languages, the partial atoms, and constructed a new NFA, which we proved to be isomorphic to $\cN^{RDR}$---an NFA studied by Sengoku.
+For any regular language $L$, we introduced a natural set of languages, the atoms of $L$; we then constructed an NFA $\cA$, the \'atomaton of $L$, which we proved to be isomorphic to the NFA $\cN^{RDMR}$, also studied by Sengoku.
+We introduced atomic automata, and generalized Brzozowski's method of minimization of DFAs by double reversal.
+We studied atomic NFAs associated with a given regular language and, contrarily to Sengoku's claim, proved that not every language has an atomic minimal NFA.

+For completeness we mention that the quotient complexity (equivalent to state complexity) of atoms of regular languages was studied in~\cite{BrTa13} and~\cite{BrDa13}.